 So I arrived at the coffee shop later than I wanted to, wet, cold…and not funny.

 I’m sure there is some eye-rolling going on.
 It rains here like 2 days a year.
 Most people are almost giddy, relishing in the anomaly and blatant reminder that fall is upon us.
 And all I can do is think of the last time I was cold and wet.

 It was January.
 I was in Texas, completely alone and utterly heartbroken.
 And it almost took me under.

-I had fallen for the wrong person, risked everything and lost so much more.
+I had fallen for someone who changed his mind, risked everything and lost so much more.
 So there I was, packing up all of my things, yet again, trying to figure out where to go.
 Did it even matter?
 There was no home to go back to and no one waiting for me to come home…except Biscuit.

 This isn’t funny, is it?
 Like not at all.
-But shit, it’s still effing raining outside.
+But shit, it’s still fucking raining outside.

 But it can also bring you to a state of complete bliss within seconds.
 A cold sip of water on a hot day, or a hot bath on a cold night.
 Watching it dance across the rocks of a river bed or letting the sound of the waves kissing the sand lull you to sleep.